scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - `Upper-Layer Packet Length`: The length of the upper-layer header and data.
 Some upper-layer protocols define headers that carry the length information explicitly (e.g. UDP).
 This information is used as the upper-layer packet length in the pseudo header for these protocols.
 The remaining protocols, which do not carry the length information directly, use the value from the `PayloadLen` field in the SCION common header, minus the sum of the extension header lengths.
 - `Next Header`: The protocol identifier associated with the upper-layer protocol (e.g., 17 for UDP - see also [](#protnum)).
 This field can differ from the `NextHdr` field in the SCION common header, if extensions are present.

 This pseudo-header is used in current implementations of UDP on top of SCION.
-However, as checksums across layers are not recommended, this should be re-evaluated in future revisions.
+However, as checksums across layers are not recommended, their use is not recommended in future revisions.

 # Life of a SCION Data Packet {#life-of-a-packet}